 Chet Holifield Federal Building

-On December 1, 2022, the United States General Service Administration (GSA) issued an Invitation for Bids (IFB) for the purchase of the Chet Holifield Federal Building (CHFB) property.
-The online auction started on March 7, 2023, and closed on April 12, 2023.
-The minimum requested bid was $70,000,000.
-As of the closing time of 11:00 a.m.
-Central Time, the auction ended with no bids.
+On November 29, 2023, the United States General Service Administration (GSA) issued an Invitation for Bids (IFB) for the purchase of the Chet Holifield Federal Building (CHFB) property.
+Sales highlights include:

 Sale of the CHFB property was initiated as a result of a determination by the Public Buildings Reform Board (PBRB), an independent agency created by the Federal Assets Sale & Transfer Act of 2016, which identified the under-utilized property as an opportunity for the federal government to reduce its real estate inventory and thereby reduce costs significantly.

 History of Sale/Trade/Disposal Process

 Between 1968-1970, the Aerospace and Systems Group of North American Rockwell Corporation (NAR) developed the property and constructed the building.
 NAR never occupied the building and attempted to sell it but was unsuccessful due to its limited economic viability.

 In 1974, NAR traded the property to the federal government.
 However, it was initially designed as a light manufacturing facility and was never designed to function as an office building since much of the lower three floors have limited or no windows.

 In 1984, when various federal agencies occupied only 29% of the building, the GSA attempted to sell the property but was unsuccessful.